The AI-Generated Migration That Dropped the Wrong Index and Took Our API from 3ms to 45 Seconds

 Lessons

-1. Never drop an index without checking pg_stat_user_indexes first.
+Never drop an index without checking pg_stat_user_indexes first.
 One query tells you everything: how many times each index has been scanned in the last 30 days.
-If a number is non-zero, the index is in use.
-If it is zero, it might be safe to drop — after checking if it exists for write-path constraints or backup query patterns.
-This check takes 10 seconds and would have prevented this entire outage.
+Non-zero means in use.
+Zero might be safe to drop, after checking if it exists for write-path constraints or backup query patterns.
+This check takes 10 seconds and would have prevented the entire outage.

 SELECT